rbudai98/SGD_for_Depth/README.md

-# SGD_for_Depth
+# Tensorflow for depth frames
-Stochastic gradient descent optimization for depth object detection
+Depth frame processing with reduced network dimensions, and dataset preparation for dataSet